ibexa/documentation-developer/docs/search/search_engines/elastic_search/configure_elastic_search.md

 !!! tip "Load tests recommendation"

-    If you change the connection pool setting, it is recommended that you to perform load tests to check whether the change does not negatively impact the performance of your environment.
+    If you change the connection pool setting, it's recommended that you to perform load tests to check whether the change does not negatively impact the performance of your environment.

 #### Connection selector